Can Anxiety Develop Later in Life? Here’s What Older Adults Should Know

 What Is Anxiety?

-Stress is the worry that cannot pass.
-It can make your heart beat faster.
-It can make it hard to sleep.
+Anxiety may be defined as tension, or uneasiness that stems from the anticipation of danger.
+It can increase heart beat and can affect sleep.
 It can make small things seem big.
 Anxiety is when your body and mind feel threatened.
-It indicates you’re feeling stressed.

 Can Anxiety Start Later in Life?